 Your home should be part of your plan for financial freedom, not something holding you back from achieving it.
 That’s why it’s so important to make wise decisions about the kind of home you purchase and how you choose to finance it.
-If you buy a home that is a good investment, it will continue to grow in value as the years go by.
+If you buy a home that’s a good investment, it’ll continue to grow in value as the years go by.

 Don’t even think about owning rental properties until your house is paid for.
 And even then, you should only invest in rental properties if you can afford to pay cash for the property and you’re willing to deal with any hassle involved in the rental process.

 When your house is paid for, you can contribute more than 15% of your income to investments.
 But before you jump to taxable investing, make sure you’re taking advantage of all the tax-favored accounts you can—like your workplace 401(k) and IRAs.